Skip to content

 CEO

 Plantel is Scott’s bet that the era of SaaS-as-features is over and the era of AI-as-employees is starting.
-Before Plantel he ran Veranth, a consumer reputation product.
+He set the thesis: replace the forty-tool workspace with one, and let AI employees do real work inside it.

 “The end of SaaS sprawl is not a feature.
 It’s a decision.”